ot4i/ace-demo-pipeline/tekton/os/cp4i/README.md

   echo "Registry URL: $REGISTRY"
   ```

 - Log in to that registry.
-Use `kubeadmin` instead of `oc whoami` (details [here](https://access.redhat.com/solutions/4939411)):
+Use `kubeadmin` instead of `oc whoami` (see [Podman login failed](https://access.redhat.com/solutions/4939411)):

   ```bash
   podman login $REGISTRY -u kubeadmin --password (oc whoami -t) --tls-verify=false
   ```

-  > --tls-verify=false avoids certificate issues with cluster-issued certificates.
+  >--tls-verify=false avoids certificate issues with cluster-issued certificates.
 For production, see instructions to trust the OpenShift CA.

 - Tag and push: